2020s – No Champion to Start the Decade

 In the midst of this uncertainty, a new Division I program began on the East Coast: Long Island.
 The LIU Sharks surprised the hockey world by creating a Division I men’s hockey program from scratch during the middle of a pandemic.
 Similar to the Big Ten/Arizona State arrangement for the other independent program in Division I, Atlantic Hockey added LIU to its schedule but not officially to the conference.
 LIU was officially an independent program that would not compete in the conference tournament.
 Like the Sun Devils, the Sharks also played the entire season on the road.
 When the season was over, the team ended with a 3-10-0 record.

-It was a season of unbalanced schedules with only a mix of non-conference games yet a field was determined for the national tournament.
+It was a season of unbalanced schedules with only a mix of non-conference games, yet a field was determined for the national tournament.
 There were assumptions that even the conference tournament champions may not receive the standard automatic bid to the national tournament.
 That wasn’t the case and all conferences sent at least one team to the tournament as in years past.
 However, the ECAC tournament champion, St. Lawrence, had to forego the national tournament due to positive COVID tests.
 ECAC runner-up Quinnipiac went in place of the Saints.
 On the first day of the tournament, Minnesota Duluth received a first-round bye due an announcement just hours before the game against Michigan.
 This was due to positive COVID tests from Michigan players shortly before game time.
 This robbed everyone of a rematch of the 2011 championship game in what would have been the first time the two teams met on the ice since Saint Paul.
 The same situation happened in Notre Dame’s first game on the second day of the tournament.
 Positive COVID tests forced the Fighting Irish to forfeit the game against Boston College.

 Despite an unorthodox season and some early hiccups, history was made in the 2021 national tournament.
 Minnesota State won the program’s first Division I game after coming up short in previous tournaments.
 In fact, the Mavericks made it to the Frozen Four after defeating the West Regional’s top-ranked Gophers team 4-0.
 In the Midwest Regional Final, Minnesota Duluth defeated the number one overall seed North Dakota in Fargo 3-2 in a 5-overtime game.
 Luke Mylymok scored 2:13 in the fifth overtime to end the longest NCAA men’s hockey tournament game in history.